Moriori genocide: In modern times

-The last Moriori of unmixed ancestry, Tommy Solomon, died in 1933, though there remain just under a thousand people who identify as Moriori.
+The last individual of sole-Moriori ancestry, Tommy Solomon, died in 1933, though there remain just under a thousand people who identify as Moriori.

 Moriori culture underwent a revival beginning with a 1980 documentary, which corrected lingering myths about Moriori.
 These myths include the claim that Moriori were extinct and that Moriori inhabited mainland New Zealand before Māori.

 Waitangi Tribunal hearings began in 1994 for recognition of the continued identity of Moriori as the original inhabitants of the Chatham Islands and compensation.
 The tribunal's report, released in 2001, agreed with Moriori claims.
 In 2020 a treaty settlement, including an agreed account of history, a transfer of lands significant to Moriori, and $18 million in compensation, passed in Parliament.

 The first Moriori marae on Chatham Island, Kōpinga Marae, was opened in 2005.
 A central pou (post) in the building displays the names of over 1,500 ancestors alive in 1835, compiled by Moriori elders in 1862 and sent to Governor George Grey.